 What you do not see in the EAAA acronym is the letters R and S, but our final session is devoted to just that: relationships and sexuality!
 This program does not focus solely on situations that are unhealthy or unsafe, but also on feeling confident and comfortable in knowing what you desire and deserve in a healthy relationship, sexual or otherwise.
 This is the ‘Enhanced’ component of EAAA.

 While this seems daunting, students who have taken the program talk about how fun it is!
 Part of the best-practices of this program is that it is taught by pairs of women students.
 The EAAA team at Carleton is made up of three fantastic women: Ashlee Riedler, Emily Hammond, and Holly Smith.
 Ashlee is in the Bachelor of Global Affairs and International Studies, Emily is completing an MA in Women’s and Gender Studies, and Holly is in the Bachelor of Social Work.
 Because EAAA is facilitated in pairs, we are lucky to have three facilitators in order to share the program as often as possible.

 On a weekend sessions, Assess and Acknowledge are taught consecutively on day one, while Act and Relationships & Sexuality are taught on the second day.
 Over the course of 4-weekday evenings, each session is taught individually.
-Currently this fall, we have three full-programs scheduled and we are planning additional sessions which will be posted on this site.
+Currently this winter, we have three full-programs scheduled and we are planning additional sessions which will be posted on this site.

 Lunch will be provided over the weekend sessions as they are full-day sessions, while snacks will be available over evening sessions.